 Step 3 - Add product tax categories (optional)

-Product tax categories let you charge product-specific taxes during checkout.
+Product tax categories let you charge category-specific taxes during checkout.
 After you sign up for TaxJar and add business locations, you can add categories when editing your product details.

 Keep in mind: